Let’s Take a Few More Questions From the Audience

 Q: I am having a problem with slow-cooker cooking.
 I got a new cooker, and now everything—even pot roast—is turning out dry!
 Any ideas on what I’m doing wrong?

 Opt for the low setting whenever possible.
-Instead of boneless skinless chicken breasts, use bone-in chicken.
+Instead of boneless, skinless chicken breasts, use bone-in chicken.
 Select cuts of meat that have more fat instead of those that are super lean.
-Reduce cooking times too.
+Reduce cooking times, too.
 Instead of six to eight hours, check after two to three hours.
 Last, use a slow cooker that’s the size called for in the recipe you’re following, if possible.

 By the way, I’ve recently all but given up on slow cooking because I’ve fallen in love with my Instant Pot Multi-Functional Pressure Cooker, about $100 at Amazon as I write.
 I can do in 15 minutes what used to take six hours in a slow cooker.
 And the results?
 Off the charts (and never dry).

 Q: I just got a new washer and dryer.
-Do I HAVE to use laundry detergent that is labeled HE like the salesman advised?
+Do I have to use laundry detergent that is labeled HE like the salesman advised?
 Why?

 Q: I need a recipe for homemade grout cleaner.
 Thanks!

-A: Mix fresh, liquid hydrogen peroxide with baking soda and a few drops blue Dawn to make a thick paste.
-Spread onto grout and let it sit for about an hour.
+A: Mix fresh, liquid hydrogen peroxide with baking soda and a few drops of blue Dawn to make a thick paste.
+Spread onto the grout and let it sit for about an hour.
 Scrub the grout with the scouring side of a sponge to remove the dirt.
 Wipe or mop away the paste.

 Q: My daughter is on my checking account in case I get sick and need her to take care of things.
 My question is, if I were to die unexpectedly and she’s on my bank account, will she be responsible for my credit card debt?